Potable Aqua Purification Tablets Review

 Our Analysis and Test Results

-Potable Agua is an Iodine-based chemical treatment that functions as an emergency backup method.
+Potable Agua is an Iodine-based chemical treatment that has functionality as an emergency backup method.
 It should not be a primary treatment method as it's not deemed safe for long-term ingestion.
 While it does leave a bad taste in the water, it's not as bad as some competitors.
-The price is low, but for the number of tablets you get per package, other emergency backup methods offer better value.
+The price is low, but other emergency backup methods offer better value for the number of tablets you get per package.
 While we love this product, there are better alternatives out there.

 Water Quality

-Potable Agua uses Iodine & Tetraglycine Hydroperiodide as its primary active ingredient, which has been shown to eliminate bacteria, viruses, and protozoa like Giardia but does not protect against hard-shelled cysts that are resistant.
-It also treats effectively in everything from clear to cloudy water.
-If you plan on traveling in areas that have these as a concern, we'd recommend using drops that protect you from viruses or these hard-shelled cysts.
+Potable Agua uses Iodine & Tetraglycine Hydroperiodide as its primary active ingredient, which has been shown to eliminate bacteria, viruses, and protozoa like Giardia, but does not protect against hard-shelled cysts that are resistant.
+It also treats everything from clear to cloudy water effectively.
+If you plan on traveling in areas with these concerns, we'd recommend using drops that protect from viruses or these hard-shelled cysts.

-The taste of Iodine is one that some people hate, and others can't detect at all.
-For those who recognize it, you'll notice a strong metallic taste that becomes nauseating to ingest in large quantities.
-There are neutralizing tablets that are meant to dissipate the nasty taste, but these only lessen the effect.
+The taste of Iodine is one that some people hate and others can't detect at all.
+Those who recognize it will have a noticeably strong metallic taste that becomes nauseating to ingest in large quantities.
+Some neutralizing tablets are meant to dissipate the nasty taste, but these only lessen the effect.

-If you plan on collecting water from a source with lots of sediment, expect to drink sediment, as these chemical treatments don't filter out particulates.
-Alternatively, you can easily pre-filter with a buff or handkerchief if you happen to come across a sandy source.
+If you plan on taking water from a source with lots of sediment, expect to drink sediment, as these chemical treatments don't filter out particulates.
+You can easily pre-filter with a buff or handkerchief if you happen to come across a sandy source.

 Durability & Maintenance